Vulnerable species

 A vulnerable species is a species which has been categorized by the International Union for Conservation of Nature as being threatened with extinction unless the circumstances that are threatening its survival and reproduction improve.

 Vulnerability is mainly caused by habitat loss or destruction of the species' home.
 Vulnerable habitat or species are monitored and can become increasingly threatened.
 Some species listed as "vulnerable" may be common in captivity, an example being the military macaw.

-There are currently 5,196 animals and 6,789 plants classified as Vulnerable, compared with 1998 levels of 2,815 and 3,222, respectively.
+In 2012 there were 5,196 animals and 6,789 plants classified as vulnerable, compared with 2,815 and 3,222, respectively, in 1998.
 Practices such as cryoconservation of animal genetic resources have been enforced in efforts to conserve vulnerable breeds of livestock specifically.

 Criteria

 The International Union for Conservation of Nature uses several criteria to enter species in this category.
 A taxon is Vulnerable when it is not critically endangered or Endangered but is facing a high risk of extinction in the wild in the medium-term future, as defined by any of the following criteria (A to E):

 A) Population reduction in the form of either of the following: